 |Chandra double occupancy||855 €|

 |Surya double occupancy||870 €|

 |Bhumi single occupancy||935 €|

 |Without accommodation||710 €|

 *It includes all the retreat activities and meals.
 Staying in another guest house.

-- Public Liability and Accident insurance for activities: hiking and yoga.
+✔️ All taxes, public liability and accident insurance for activities: hiking and yoga.

 * These rates do not include transportation.

 -10% if you have already come to one of our retreats.